jackokring/agon-vdp/STATUS.md

    have no UDG.
      * **127** is also not a real UDG, but is likely a font glyph (unprinted), given that bitmaps are rectangular.
 This is perhaps the ideal intercept.
+     The `VDU 23, 127` delivers as `VK_SYSREQ` key down/up event pair for
+     synchronization.
+The sequential processing of reply packets ensures previous VDP to CPU packets have been processed.
  * `Mode 7` codes 128+ (0, 14, 15, 16, 27) technically free control codes.
    * The Box on/off codes are not used either (10, 11).
    * Apparently I might do 24 instead of 25 lines.